 I teach various courses at undergraduate and postgraduate level in topics such as academic writing, urban theory, children’s geographies, planning, history of geographic thought, social and cultural geography, and qualitative methods.
 I am particularly interested in helping students with their writing and I am happy to supervise students at all levels of their academic training, from their first day at university until the PhD defence.

-Currently I am the proud supervisor of PhD students: Tina Mathisen, Cecilia Fåhraeus and Lisa Larsson.
+Currently I am the proud supervisor of PhD students: Tina Mathisen, Cecilia Fåhraeus, Lisa Larsson and Sachiko Ishihara.

 My previous PhD students are: